-- 1. The resident host must meet his/her guest(s) at the lobby/front desk.
-Residents of University Pointe must check-in at the University Pointe Clubhouse. - 2.
+- 1. The resident host must meet his/her guest(s) at the lobby/front desk. - 2.
 The resident host must present his/her Student I.D. and the guest must present a valid photo I.D. (i.e. valid JSU student ID, government-issue I.D., etc.) to the front desk staff. - 3.
 At the front desk, staff will record the names of the host and guest, the date and time, the room number and valid phone number of the host. - 4.
 Guests and hosts must remain together at all times while in the building/community with the exception of bathroom use.
 Guests of the opposite gender must use the guest restrooms near the lobby.
 The host must escort the guest to and from the guest restroom.
 Guests in University Pointe may use the host's bathroom during visitation hours. - 5.
 The host must escort the guest to the front desk when checking out.
 The hall staff will return the guest's ID and record the departure time of the guest. - 6.
 A resident must register their guest(s) each time they have a guest, even if the same guest visits more than one time during the visitation period.